Alice Glenn: Political career

-Early career as a Dublin City Councillor
+Dublin City Councillor

 Glenn was raised in a family which had always supported Fine Gael and thus was so inclined herself.
 However, she was not formally a member of the party until she became incensed by the decisions of Fianna Fáil ministers during the onset of the Troubles in 1970.
 Already active in a number of women's social clubs in inner-city Dublin, Glenn joined her local Fine Gael branch and rapidly advanced in seniority.
 At the 1973 Irish general election was placed up for election in Dublin North-Central as one of the very few women candidates of that entire election.
 Although she did not get elected, she polled well enough for Fine Gael to place long-term confidence in her.
 Glenn rebounded by becoming a Dublin City Councillor for the Drumcondra local electoral area the next year in 1974.
 Her husband William brushed aside suggestions that Alice's political career could damage his prospects in the Air Force and remained supportive of her ambitions.

-An early example of her conservatism was demonstrated in 1978 when Gleen made a speech in which she suggested 10,000 Irish women should give up their jobs in the public sector in order to decrease men's unemployment.
+An early example of her conservatism was demonstrated in 1978 when Glenn made a speech in which she suggested 10,000 Irish women should give up their jobs in the public sector in order to decrease men's unemployment.

-As a Teachta Dála
+Dáil Éireann

 Election struggles

 Glenn was an unsuccessful candidate for Dublin Finglas constituency at the 1977 general election.
 In-fighting with her running mate Luke Belton was partially to blame for the result, as was a redrawing of constituency boundaries (The 1977 election was the only election in which the Dublin Finglas constituency was contested).
-Further feuding with Belton would see Glenn denied the office of Lord Mayor of Dublin in both 1978 and 1980, and in 1980 Belton was almost successful in pulling Glenn from Fine Gael's local election ticket until party leader Garrett FitzGerald personally intervened.
+Further feuding with Belton would see Glenn denied the office of Lord Mayor of Dublin in both 1978 and 1980, and in 1980 Belton was almost successful in pulling Glenn from Fine Gael's local election ticket until party leader Garret FitzGerald personally intervened.

-It was at the 1981 general election that Glenn ascended to the Dáil when she became a TD for Dublin Central.
+It was at the 1981 general election that Glenn was elected to the Dáil when she became a TD for Dublin Central.
 She would only be able to hold it for eight months after the government collapsed over a failed budget and she lost out at the first general election of 1982.
 Glenn attempted to rebound by seeking to become a senator, however here too she was unsuccessful.

 At the October 1982 Fine Gael ardfheis, Glenn embarrassed Garrett FitzGerald by reminding delegates of his pledge to introduce a constitutional amendment that would uphold the status quo on abortion in Ireland, a decision FitzGerald was in the process of reconsidering.

-In the wake of having lost both a Dáil and Senead election, once again an attempt was made to remove Glenn from the Fine ticket in the run-up to the November 1982 election, however, Glenn survived and was able to regain her Dáil seat, beginning what would be a full five years in office uninterrupted.
+In the wake of having lost both a Dáil and Seanad election, once again an attempt was made to remove Glenn from the Fine Gael ticket in the run-up to the November 1982 election, however, Glenn survived and was able to regain her Dáil seat, beginning what would be a full five years in office uninterrupted.